bschug/tdd/README.md

 People started to work around the drawbacks of TDD.
 Someone found out that if you wrap the towel around a non-leaking hose and pour clean water into the bucket, you produce much higher quality coffee.
 And after a while, everyone started doing it like that.
 At least until the next hype.

-This is how software is made.
-And for some reason that no one understands, some of it still works sometimes.
+They say you don't want to see the kitchen of your favorite restaurant.
+I say it can't be worse than how the software is made that recommended this restaurant to you.